Introduction

 Follow-Up

 After talking to your child about a tough subject, checking in with them is important.
-Check in with them to see how the information is being used.
-Do not be afraid to ask, “How do you feel about what we talked about?” or “Do you have any more questions?”
-In addition, this shows your child that you care about them and are ready to talk more if needed.
+Observe their use of the information by checking in with them.
+Please ask, “How do you feel about what we talked about?” or “Do you have any more questions?”
+Additionally, this shows your child that you care and are willing to talk more.

 Be Available